KeckObservatory/mKTL/doc/configuration.rst

-		could be a units value for each representation, for example an angular value transmitted as radians but with optional formatting as sexagesimal; in this case the units field will be dictionary, with None and 'formatted' as keys.
+		could be a units value for each representation, for example an angular value transmitted as radians but with optional formatting as sexagesimal; in this case the units field will be dictionary, with the empty string and 'formatted' as keys.

 **format**	How to format the value for printing.
 This is expected
 		to be a printf-like expression, for example %d for